Skip to content ↓

 A risk assessment is carried out prior to any off-site activity to ensure everyone’s health and safety will not be compromised.
 When needed, a member of the support team will accompany a student to enable their inclusion.

 A range of extra-curricular activities are offered during the school day and students with SEND are encouraged to take part according to their individual interests.
-If pupils are interested but anxious in attending, the SEND team are able to support initially.
+If pupils are interested but anxious to attend, the SEND team are able to support initially.
 The support team runs two inclusion clubs at lunchtime for students with SEND who may find break or lunchtimes difficult as well as homework clubs.

 Wellbeing